Jaswinder Bhalla: Education and career

-Career
+Comedy career

-Bhalla and two of his classmates were selected for All India Radio in 1975.
-While studying at Punjab Agricultural University, Bhalla became known for his comedic performances during university events.
-In 1988, he began his professional career, partnering with fellow performer Bal Mukand Sharma to release the audio cassette Chhankata.
-Both Bhalla and Sharma had been classmates at Punjab Agricultural University.
-The term "chhankata" originated from an annual college show that Bhalla and Sharma had performed, which later became the name of their popular comedy series.
-Their work caught the attention of Doordarshan, particularly after they performed at the Professor Mohan Singh Mela with the personal support of Punjabi author Jagdev Singh Jassowal.
-Over the years, Bhalla released more than 27 audio and video albums as part of the Chhankata series.
-In addition to Bal Mukand Sharma, Neelu Sharma also featured in the series.
-Starting in 2002, Chhankata was released in video cassette format as well.
+Bhalla and two of his schoolmates were selected for All India Radio in 1975.
+As a student at Punjab Agricultural University, Bhalla had performed comedy performances in university programmes.
+He started his professional career in 1988 along with co-performer Bal Mukand Sharma with audio cassette Chhankata 1988.
+Bal Mukand Sharma and Bhalla were classmates in Punjab Agriculture University.
+The word "chhankata" originated from the college level annual show performed by Bhalla and Sharma in PAU, that was later used as the name for his famous comedy series.
+They were noticed by Doordarshan Kendra, Jalandhar while performing in Professor Mohan Singh Mela on the personal backing of Punjabi author Jagdev Singh Jassowal.
+He had released over 27 audio and video albums of the Chhankata series.
+Apart from Bal Mukand Sharma, Neelu Sharma has also been part of the Chhankata series.
+Starting with Chhankata in 2002, the series was also released in the form of video cassettes.